Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Hawkeyes have been favored by 11.5 points or more two times this season and covered the spread in one of them.

-- Iowa's games this year have hit the over two times in six opportunities (33.3%).
+- Iowa's games this year have hit the over on two of six set point totals (33.3%).

-- Iowa is 5-1 against the spread and 6-0 overall this season when the team records more than 15.4 points.
+- When Iowa records more than 15.4 points, it is 5-1 against the spread and 6-0 overall.

-- Iowa is 4-0 against the spread and 4-0 overall when the team piles up more than 299.6 yards.
+- In games that Iowa piles up more than 299.6 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Hawkeyes have turned the ball over five times this season, three more turnovers than the Boilermakers have forced (2).
+- This year, the Hawkeyes have turned the ball over five times, three more than the Boilermakers' takeaways (2).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.